fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 # Drawbacks

-System.Random interface has added some new methods in [.NET 8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#methods-for-working-with-randomness), where naming is a bit different.
-More new methods can eventually be added in future .NET versions.
+Users may be tempted to use some of the recently added method of `System.Random` that also apply to collections instead of the ones we add in FSharp.Core.
+It may also be confusing to some, especially since the naming over there is slightly different.
+See [.NET 8 What's New](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/runtime#methods-for-working-with-randomness).

 # Alternatives

-Use online snippets, or provide a nuget package.
+Not doing this.

 # Compatibility

-Please address all necessary compatibility questions:

-* Is this a breaking change? **No, unless user defined those extensions themselves**
+* Is this a breaking change? **No**
-* What happens when previous versions of the F# compiler encounter this design addition as source code? **Should be fine**
+* What happens when previous versions of the F# compiler encounter this design addition as source code? **Library function, not applicable**
-* What happens when previous versions of the F# compiler encounter this design addition in compiled binaries? **Should be fine**
+* What happens when previous versions of the F# compiler encounter this design addition in compiled binaries? **Library function, not applicable**
 * If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct? **Will work as usual**

 # Pragmatics